Manhattan, Kansas

 Kansas Pacific Railroad Depot in Manhattan, Kansas by Alexander Gardner, 1867.

-In December 1865, the City of Manhattan granted the Union Pacific Railroad approximately 20 acres of land for the railroad to erect a depot and other rail-related structures.
+In December 1865, the City of Manhattan granted the Union Pacific Railroad approximately 20 acres of land to erect a depot and other rail-related structures.
 In 1866, the Kansas Pacific Railroad laid its tracks through Manhattan as it headed westward.
 This service linked Manhattan to Kansas City and points further east, north, and south.
 The railroad soon constructed a complex of buildings, including a turntable, engine, pumping and tool houses, and a water tank.
 A freight depot stood two blocks south of Poyntz Avenue along Wyandotte Avenue.
 The sawmill was just east of the depot; immediately south of the sawmill were the E. B. Purcell grain elevators and stockyards.

 Nearby, at the north side of Poyntz Avenue and 3rd Street, E. B. Purcell started a mercantile business.
 Two years later, he and his partners purchased the businesses on the southwest corner of Poyntz Avenue and 3rd Street, where they operated five stores under one roof.

 By 1870, Manhattan was called home to 1,173 people.
 Manhattan was one of a few Kansas towns that reserved several centrally located blocks for parks.
-One of these was the Riley County Fairgrounds, which comprised of 45 acres in the northeast portion of the City.
+One of these was the Riley County Fairgrounds, which comprised 45 acres in the northeast portion of the City.
 An octagonal stone building called Floral Hall was part of the agricultural display area.
 It also contained a racetrack.
-Later it became known as City Park and served as the hub of the City’s social and cultural life.
+Later, it became known as City Park and served as the hub of the City’s social and cultural life.

 In 1871, construction crews completed bridges over the Big Blue and Kansas Rivers.
 The following year, work began on the Manhattan and Northwestern Railroad.
 In 1872, that railroad and the Manhattan and Blue Valley railroad further expanded rail services.
 By this time, the city began to see the effects of the dwindling river trade, but the new rail connections compensated for the loss.